ajmanser/boston_housing/README.md

 # boston_housing
-Udacity boston housing ML project
+A Udacity project using Machine Learning techniques to analyze housing prices in Boston, MA